-Of the Tax on Persons.
+Of the Tax on persons.

-- Assessment list to imposed on persons occupying holdings within the municipality, according to their circumstances and property, the Commissioners, after making such enquiries as may be necessary, shall cause to be prepared an assessment list which shall contain the following particulars, and any others which the Commissioners may think proper to include:- - (a) name of the street or road in which the holding is situated;
+87. When it has been determined that a tax shall be imposed on persons occupying holdings within the municipality, according to their circumstances and property, the Commissioners, after making such enquiries as may be necessary, shall cause to be prepared an assessment list which shall contain the following particulars, and any others which the Commissioners may think proper to include : -

-- (b) number of the holding on the register; - (c) name of the person occupying the holding, whether such person be assessed or exempted from assessment; - (d) description of the holding, and of the property within the municipality, and the profession or business of the person assessed; - (e) amount of annual assessment; - (f) amount of quarterly instalment; - (g) if the occupier of the holding is exempted from assessment, a note to that effect.
+- (a) name of the street or road in which the holding is situated; - (b) number of the holding on the register; - (c) name of the person occupying the holding, whether such person be assessed or exempted from assessment; - (d) description of the holding, and of the property within the municipality, and the profession or business of the person assessed;

+(e) amount of annual assessment;

+- (f) amount of quarterly instalment; - (g) if the occupier of the holding is exempted from assessment, a note that effect.